 The time has come to de-mystify Agile.
 Our research and client work show that even those software firms that boast about being Agile do not necessarily follow every point in the Agile Manifesto.
 They do not follow even half of them.
 They apply only a very small portion of Agile practices – and they’re having remarkable success with this approach.
-Developers of tangible products, be they consumer electronics, medical equipment, or pharmaceuticals, can also benefit from applying select practices from the Agile body of knowledge to speed products to market.
+Development teams of tangible products, be they consumer electronics, medical equipment, or pharmaceuticals, can also benefit from applying select practices from the Agile body of knowledge to speed products to market.
 Two of the most effective and beneficial of these practices are sprints and demos.
-Powered by these twin aspects of Agile, developers of all manner of products can increase accountability and make programs faster and more predictable.
+Powered by these twin aspects of Agile, development teams of all manner of products can increase accountability and make programs faster and more predictable.

 Applying Sprints to Tangible Products

 A sprint is nothing more than a small, time-bound portion of a longer product development program focused on achieving a pre-defined goal.
 Whether the goal is to test a portion of a product, create a detailed interface design, or prove the concept of a key functionality, each sprint must have a definite deliverable or prototype demonstration, presented to some customer, external or internal.
 This deliverable must be specific, observable, and tangible.